snwfdhmp/git-ls/README.md

-# git-ls: list directories and show git status
+# git-ls: list local git repos and their status

 ## Basic usage